Barbotan-les-Thermes

 Barbotan lies on the Route nationale 524 (N524).
-It is approximately 70 km north-west of Auch, 120 km south-east of Bordeaux, 148 km west of Bordeaux, and 700 km from Paris.
+It is approximately 70 km north-west of Auch, 120 km south-east of Bordeaux, 148 km west of Toulouse, and 700 km from Paris.

 The N524 forms part of the Itinéraire à Grand Gabarit, a route which has been modified to allow its use by the oversize road convoys conveying body sections and wings of the Airbus A380 airliner, and several upgrades were made to the road through Barbotan to this end.